kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/issue_triage_process.md

-The first step following an initial issue report is to triage the issue.

-If a issue report has no comments from anyone other than the original reporter, the issue needs to be triaged.
-Triaging an issue involves taking the information provided by the reporter, and trying to reproduce it.
+{{ formal_name }} regularly receives issue reports from users who are experiencing problems.
+When a new issue is reported, that report needs to be *triaged* - that is, we need someone to read the report, take the information provided by the reporter, and try to reproduce the problem being described.

-The fact of the matter is, bug reports are usually well-intentioned, but often incomplete.
-Triaging may involve asking for more information about how the problem was actually happening in the first place.
+Unfortunately, while issue reports are usually well-intentioned, they are often incomplete or confusing.
+The purpose of the triage process is to fill in the gaps of the original report.
+This means either generating enough detail so that we can confirm how the issue can be reproduced; or to confirm that the original reporter was mistaken in their report.

 Triaging an issue does not mean you are expected to fix it.
-You can triage an issue with very little knowledge of {{ formal_name }}, as you should be able to follow the steps included in the report, and reproduce the issue.
+Depending on the issue, triage may not even involve writing code.
+You can triage an issue with very little knowledge of {{ formal_name }}, as you should be able to follow the steps included in the report, and reproduce the issue that has been described.

-If you are able to reproduce it, leave a comment on the ticket letting us know.

-If you can't reproduce the problem, that information is still incredibly helpful.
-Report what you have found as a comment on the ticket, and pick another ticket.

-Bug reports are often well-intentioned but incoherent or incomplete.
-If it comes to I tried to reproduce it, and couldn't.
-This is useful triage information.

-Triage can be prompting the question to ask for more information about how the problem was actually happening in the first place.

-## Contributing triaging an issue
+## Contributing issue triage

 {% macro content(template) %}{% include template %}{% endmacro %}
 {% macro indented(template) %}{{ content(template)|indent }}{% endmacro %}